simonw/shot-scraper/docs/video.md

 If a `sh:` or `python:` command exits with a non-zero status, `shot-scraper video` stops and exits with an error.

 `server`
 : Optional command to run as a server for the duration of the storyboard recording.
 This can be a string, which is run through the shell, or a list of arguments, which is run directly.
-See [Running a server for the duration of the storyboard](#running-a-server-for-the-duration-of-the-storyboard) for more details.
+See {ref}`Running a server for the duration of the storyboard<video-server>` for more details.

   ```yaml
   server: python -m http.server 8000